 Starting point and time: The run starts every Saturday at 9.30am at the local GAA pitch near Rerrin at the eastern end of the Island.

-9. Lough Key Parkrun – a forest run with a view
+9. Lough Key Parkrun – a forest run with fantastic views

 This run takes place in a magical forest park in County Roscommon.
-Run or walk the five kilometres of the mostly flat course on a mixture of trail paths and footpaths while oak, beech and red cedar trees tower above.
+Run or walk the five kilometres of the mostly flat route on a mixture of trail paths and footpaths while oak, beech, and red cedar trees tower above.

-Along the way, you’ll get the run across the Fairy Bridge before becoming captivated by the stunning views of the McDermott Castle which is situated on an island in the middle of Lough Key.
+Along the way, you’ll get the run across the Fairy Bridge before becoming captivated by the beautiful views of the McDermott Castle, situated on an island in the middle of Lough Key.